eyalron33/devgrants/open-grants/Almonit-DWG.md

 The backend (NodeJS) in this part manages the transition between the different UI screens including communication with the Hugo framework.

-Below is functionality in details, including mock-up pictures to demonstrate it.
+Below is the functionality in details, including mock-up pictures to demonstrate it.
 - **Welcome screen**.
 In this screen users connect to their Ethereum wallet, enter their .eth name and validate it.
 The page links to instructions for purchasing .eth names in case the users have none.
 <kbd><img src="http://almonit.club/application/1Welcome.png" /></kbd>
 - **Theme selection screen**.
 In this screen users select a theme for their Dwebsite.
 We intend to support initially at least four different Hugo themes.